-- As an equal opportunities' employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment. - All our Interview Board are gender balanced receive training, including unconscious bias training. - We offer family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.
+As an equal opportunities' employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all.
+We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interview, and supplying or arranging appropriate equipment.

+All our Interview Boards are gender balanced and receive training, including unconscious bias training.

+We offer our new recruits a range of family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral.

+We provide training and support, open to all employees to help them prepare for job applications and interviews.

+Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.